E-commerce Website Redesign

 Meta descriptions should also follow SEO best practices, including the following:

-• Naturally incorporate highly relevant keywords for the page (preferably those with high search volume) and do not repeat (use space efficiently and concisely).
-For eCommerce product pages, the descriptions should include important specifications of the item, as well as the product name.
+- Naturally, incorporate highly relevant keywords for the page (preferably those with high search volume) and do not repeat (use space efficiently and concisely).
+For eCommerce product pages, the descriptions should include important specifications of the item and the product name.

 H1 Page Titles

-H1 (Heading 1) page titles are important, as they improve the user experience, accessibility, and help the search engines better understand the page.
+H1 (Heading 1) page titles are important, as they improve the user experience and accessibility and help search engines better understand the page.
 Each indexable page on your site should contain a unique, optimized H1 heading.

 H1 Best Practices

-• Each page should contain a heading formatted as an H1 near the top of the page, which serves as its title, tells the visitor what they are looking at, and states what the page is all about.
+- Each page should contain a heading formatted as an H1 near the top.
+This heading should serve as its title, tell the visitor what they are looking at, and state what the page is all about.
 The H1 heading should be located below the main navigation header bar and above the bulk of the page content.

 Product Descriptions

 Creating a high-quality product description is vital to increasing your website’s search engine rankings.
-While there are no hard and fast rules, effective product descriptions must include important information and in general, be between 300 and 800 words, with 1,000 words for high-selling items.
+While there are no hard and fast rules, compelling product descriptions must include important information, generally between 300 and 800 words, with 1,000 words for high-selling items.

-Product descriptions should be unique and never duplicated across other products or descriptions on other websites (such as manufacturers’ sites, for example).
+Product descriptions should be unique and never duplicated across other products or descriptions on different websites (such as manufacturers’ sites).

 Canonical Tags

-Using canonical tags on your eCommerce site pages is important.
-The canonical lets the search engines know which page should be receiving the “credit” for the content it contains, along with the credit for content that is highly similar or the same on other related pages.
+Using canonical tags on your eCommerce site pages is essential.
+The canonical lets the search engines know which page should receive the “credit” for the content it contains, along with the credit for highly similar content or the same on other related pages.
 This prevents duplicate content issues and gives your “master” page a better chance of showing higher in the search results.

-For example, if you have Page A and Page B, both with highly similar or identical content, but no canonical page chosen as the “master,” the search engines will not know which page should be prioritized to be shown in the search results and you could be hit with duplicate content issues that hurt both pages.
+For example, if you have Page A and Page B, both with highly similar or identical content, but no canonical page chosen as the “master,” the search engines will not know which page should be prioritized to be shown in the search results.
+You could be hit with duplicate content issues that hurt both pages.
 For example:

 Page A (the chosen “master” page – https://www.PageA.com) Canonical Tag: